 ITALIAN POLITICAL SYSTEM

 The modern state of Italy came into force on 17 March 1861 when King Victor Emmanuel II of Piedmont-Sardinia signed into law a bill in which he took for himself the title King of Italy.
-In a recent book on Italy ["The Pursuit Of Italy" by David Gilmour, 2011], we learn that at the time of Italian reunification, a mere 2.5% of Italians spoke what we would recognise as Italian which perhaps underlines the fractious nature of the country to this day.
+In a recent book on Italy ["The Pursuit Of Italy" by David Gilmour, 2011], we learn that, at the time of Italian reunification, a mere 2.5% of Italians spoke what we would recognise as Italian which perhaps underlines the fractious nature of the country to this day.

 Italy is something of an aberration in the democratic sweep of Europe.
 For decades, it somehow combined the maintenance of the same political party in power with constant changes of government while, in more recent years, it has witnessed a fundamental transformation in the pattern of political parties and this process is still in flux.
+Furthermore, over the last decade or so, the electoral system has been changed frequently and substantially and the current version is complex and controversial.

 THE EXECUTIVE BRANCH